Wheelsaway Logo

 Current metal prices will have the biggest impact on your scrap car’s value.
 The value of these metals, like steel, aluminum, and copper, shifts all the time due to global, domestic, and industry-specific factors.

-Whether you see its value or not, your old ride will inevitably house some pretty valuable components like catalytic converters or alloy wheels.
+Your old car will have valuable components like catalytic converters or alloy wheels.
 Some are more valuable than others due to demand, rarity, and the cost of production.
 Universally compatible components can fetch you a bigger payout due to their wider resale value.
 Some of the most valuable include:

 • Catalytic converters